Quick summary: is sending money via your credit card a good idea?

 Additionally, paying for an international transfer with your credit card will often have higher fees than other payment methods such as making a bank transfer or paying by debit card.

-It’s essential that you check any interest charges you will incur for wiring money from your credit card.
+If you are looking for a credit card wire transfer, it’s essential that you check any interest charges you will incur for wiring money from your credit card.
 You may be able to overcome these fees if you pay off your credit card debt before your cut-off date at the end of each month, but it’s important to note that some credit card providers do not offer a grace period on interest charges for cash advances.

 Sending money from your credit card is a fast way of getting your money to your recipient.
 While this sounds like a positive, it does mean that most credit card cash advances are irreversible as the money will be deposited in your recipient’s account near instantly.